sharar10/CoreImagePlay/README.md

 * I am simply replicating some of the functionality that `GPUImage` offered using `CoreImage`, `AVFoundation` etc.

 ### To dos:
-* filter video in capture device
+* Filter video on live view from a capture device
-* Video capture
+    * Add camera modes (juxtapose mirror-l, mirror-r, blur)
-* Filter live video
+* Capture video and save
-* Filter for export.
+* Filter a video for export
 * Handle export
-* Camera modes (juxtapose mirror-l, mirror-r, blur)